What Are Canker Sores?

-About 1 in 5 people regularly get bothersome canker sores, which can make eating, drinking, and even brushing teeth a real pain.
 Young people in their teens and early twenties seem to get them most often, and women are twice as likely to develop them as men.
 Some girls and women find that they get canker sores at the start of their menstrual periods.

 Although canker sores aren't contagious, the tendency to have outbreaks of canker sores can run in a family.

 Just because canker sores are fairly common doesn't mean they should be ignored.

 If your child has canker sores that last longer than 2 weeks or can't eat or drink because of the pain, call your doctor.
 Also call if the sores appear more than two or three times a year.

 Usually, no tests are needed to diagnose canker sores.

 If your child gets canker sores a lot or they're severe, the doctor may want to do tests to look for possible nutrition problems (which can be corrected with dietary changes or prescription vitamin supplements), immune system problems, and food or other allergies.

 If a sore doesn't get better after a few weeks or sores keeps coming back, see a doctor or dentist.
 They may prescribe a topical medicine, special mouthwash, or home remedy to help heal the sores.

 For medicines that are applied directly to the sore, first blot the area dry with a tissue.
 Use a cotton swab to apply a small amount of the medicine, and make sure your child doesn't eat or drink for at least 30 minutes to make sure it isn't washed away.

 How Can I Help My Child Feel Better?